ManuelWestermeier/comp-v1/README.md

 All Pockets start with a `[HIGH]` pulse and comes the binary representation.
 At first comes the function (8 bits).
 It says the connections of what type the pocket is.
 After the Pocket comes a `[LOW]` pulse.
 It is that the next beginning of the next pocket can be identified.
+To check if it is possible to send a Pocket via the connection the sernder checks if _the connection is `[LWO]`_ for the time of the _max send Time_.
+If its getting `[HIGH]` wile that repeat.
+If the connection knows when the last Pocket was sent it can wait a random amount of time between 1000 Microseconds and 50000 Microseconds.
+If the connection is all time low it can pull the connection `[HIGH]` and start the Pocket.
 The connection is via 433Mhz sender & recievers.

 ### Pockets